dinchamion/flink/docs/content/docs/connectors/table/kudu/overview.md

 Note that the streaming connectors are not part of the binary distribution of Flink.
 You need to link them into your job jar for cluster execution.
 See how to link with them for cluster execution [here](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/configuration/overview/).

-## DataStream API

-It is also possible to use the Kudu connector directly from the DataStream API, however we encourage all users to explore the [Table API](#sql-and-table-api) as it provides a lot of useful tooling when working with Kudu data.

 ## SQL and Table API